 Suitable Occasions

-- Dinner parties: Add a touch of sophistication to your meal.
+- Dinner parties: Add sophistication to meals.

 Conclusion